-5 THE REVIEW PROCESS
+4 THE REVIEW PROCESS

-5.1 APPOINTMENT OF EXPERT PANEL MEMBERS
+4.1 APPOINTMENT OF EXPERT PANEL MEMBERS

 Expert panel members are appointed by the Science Committee of the Icelandic Science and Technology Policy Council.
-Each panel shall have as equal gender distribution as possible, and at least two members of each panel should be professionally active outside of Iceland.
-The requirement for serving as a panel member is, as a minimum, a qualification equivalent to associate professor.
+Each panel shall have as equal a gender distribution as possible, have members with expertise that represent the breadth of disciplines in the panel and at least two members of each panel should be professionally active outside of Iceland.
+The requirement for serving as a panel member is, at a minimum, a qualification equivalent to associate professor/docent.
 When appointed, the panels are made public on the Rannís website.
-Each member is appointed for a two-year period, with a possibility of a two-year extension time at the end of the first appointment.
-Members of review panels are replaced in a gradual fashion over time.

 The Science Committee appoints one person from each of the panels to serve as chair for that panel.
-The chair, a researcher with broad subject expertise, is responsible for assessment being made in accordance with the IRF mandate and ethical policy.
+The chair is responsible for assessment of proposals being made in an ethical fashion and in accordance with the IRF mandate.
 The chair is also responsible for coordinating the work of the expert panel with the help of the programme officer.

-5.2 PLURIDISCIPLINARY (MULTI-, INTER-, AND TRANSDISCIPLINARY) PROPOSALS
+4.2 PLURIDISCIPLINARY (MULTI-, INTER-, AND TRANSDISCIPLINARY) PROPOSALS